Why don’t we have a bathtub in our bedroom?

 And this is what I’m talking about, and how the rest of the weekend went :

-f) Killer fine-dining steaks at Porterhouse Restaurant ..
-Separate blog post to come
+Killer fine-dining steaks at Porterhouse Restaurant ..
+See our review here.

 All in all, a perfect summer staycation worth doing.